mfenniak/dynamodb_fdw/README.md

 dynamodb_fdw could be a bit more still, I think.
 Here are some areas that it could be improved in the future:

-- Querying with global secondary indexes is not yet supported.
 - Query conditions against sort keys and local secondary indexes need to be very precise to be included in the DynamoDB query.
 You have to use a supported sort key filter, and **only** a supported sort key search.
 It would make sense to send the "most selective" query to DynamoDB rather than ignoring multiple sort key conditions.
 - When multiple Query operations are used (eg. `partition_key IN ('a', 'b', 'c')`), then all queries are run sequentially.
 Adding parallelism here could help with performance, but we'd to limit the parallelism to a maximum count.
 - Haven't performed any testing on how the FDW works when DynamoDB is throttling API requests; I suspect it will not work well.